virtual-labs-archive/vlsi-iiith/SRIP/Experiment_Project_Documentation.md

 ## Project
 **Domain name:** Computer Science & Engineering.
 **Lab name:** Very Large Scale Integration.
-**Experiment name:** Design of D FLip Flop.
+**Experiment name:** Schematic Design Of Pass Transistor Logic & Multiplexer.

-The D flip-flop tracks the input, making transitions which match those of the input D. The D stands for "data"; this flip-flop stores the value that is on the data line.
-It can be thought of as a basic memory cell.
-A D flip-flop can be made from a set/reset flip-flop by tying the set to the reset through an inverter.
-The result may be clocked.
+Pass transistor logic (PTL) describes several logic families used in the design of integrated circuits.
+It reduces the count of transistors used to make different logic gates, by eliminating redundant transistors.
+Transistors are used as switches to pass logic levels between nodes of a circuit, instead of as switches connected directly to supply voltages.

+This reduces the number of active devices, but has the disadvantage that the difference of the voltage between high and low logic levels decreases at each stage.
+Each transistor in series is less saturated at its output than at its input.

-This experiment is used to simulate the working of a D Flip-Flop circuit wise.
-It can also be used with a custom input waveform to observe the output of the circuit.
+This experiment is used to simulate the working of a Pass transistor on different levels and a multiplexer.
+A graph can be observed with the simulation itself.

 ## Purpose of the Project

-The purpose of this project is to convert the D Flip-flop experiment simulation from Java to Javascript.
+The purpose of this project is to convert Pass transistor logic and multiplexer simulation from Java to Javascript.

 ## Project Developers Details